Parks and Recreation season 4: Reception

 Like the two previous seasons, the fourth season of Parks and Recreation received highly positive reviews.
-The show's fourth season holds a 100% rating on Rotten Tomatoes.
+On the review aggregate website Rotten Tomatoes, 100 percent of 20 critic reviews are positive with an average rating of 8.6/10.
+The website's critical consensus reads, "Leslie Knope runs for City Council while Parks and Recreation runs its own campaign as one of the very best sitcoms on television, making a persuasive case with consistent hilarity and an ample dose of heart."

 Alan Sepinwall of HitFix said the fourth season was "funny and touching in all the best Parks and Rec ways."
 Some of the more critically acclaimed episodes of the season included "The Debate" and "Win, Lose, or Draw".
 Matt Fowler of IGN said in regard to the finale that "Parks and Recreation continues its streak of leaving a season on a strong note with "Win, Lose or Draw" - an episode that hit the right spots comedically while also, you know, sneaking up on me emotionally."
 The fourth season also received three Primetime Emmy Award nominations; Lead Actress in a Comedy Series for Amy Poehler, and Outstanding Writing in a Comedy Series for the episodes "The Debate" (also for Poehler) and "Win, Lose, or Draw" for Michael Schur.